djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 background-colour: red;
 ```

-3. Pseudo-elements are not supported.
-4. Combinators are not supported but pseudo-classes **are** supported.
+3. Pseudo-elements  and ombinators are not supported but pseudo-classes are.
 For example, from the default Markdown Style file:

 ```